Skip to main content

 • all primary production sectors that use and produce biological resources (agriculture, forestry, fisheries and aquaculture);

 • A bioeconomy strategy for the EU was first published in 2012 and updated in 2018.
-A report on the progress made in its implementation was published in 2022.
+The European Commission intends to update the strategy in 2025.

-• Bioeconomy strategies also exist or are being developed in many of the EU Member States and their regions.
+• Bioeconomy national and regional strategies also exist or are being developed in many of the EU Member States.

 Latest knowledge